iboates/osm-utilities-docker/osm2pgsql/README.md

 ## Use

+### First off

+It's important to realize that this image actually bundles both `osm2pgsql` (the main application), as well as the accompanying Python-based script (`osm2pgsql-replication`) [(script)](https://github.com/osm2pgsql-dev/osm2pgsql/blob/master/scripts/osm2pgsql-replication)
+[(manual)](https://osm2pgsql.org/doc/man/osm2pgsql-replication-1.6.0.html).
+When one normally installs `osm2pgsql`,
+`osm2pgsql-replication` is bundled alongside it and executed with the command `osm2pgsql-replication [args]`.
+It's hard to tell where one of these applications really "begins" or "ends", so they are bundled into the same image, but are executed separately as follows:

+To use `osm2pgsql` normally, you can execute one of:

+* `docker run iboates/osm2pgsql:latest [args]`
+* `docker run iboates/osm2pgsql:latest osm2pgsql [args]`

+To use `osm2pgsql-replication`, you can execute one of:

+* `docker run iboates/osm2pgsql:latest replication [args]`
+* `docker run iboates/osm2pgsql:latest osm2pgsql-replication [args]`

 ### Quick start

 The below example will pull the latest image and run it with no command (prints helpdocs).